 Technical SEO is essential because it ensures search engines can effectively crawl and index your website, which is crucial for visibility in search results.

-Essentially, technical SEO lays the groundwork for a website to achieve its full potential in search rankings.
+Essentially, technical SEO lays the groundwork for a website to achieve its full potential in search results.
 If your site does not have good usability, all your other SEO efforts and content updates are worthless.

 When it comes to prioritizing which technical SEO issues to tackle first, it's a good idea to start with the basics.